 To create a government that can address today’s most critical issues, we need innovative leaders who can reimagine operations, function with fewer resources, find new ways to tackle the complexity of our 21st century challenges and collaborate with other leaders across government.

-The Excellence in Government Fellows program is the premiere candidate development offering tailored to the needs of high-performing senior-level federal employees.
+The Excellence in Government Fellows program is the premiere leadership development offering tailored to the needs of high-performing senior-level federal employees.
 Our graduates deliver results—helping government effectively defend the homeland, ensure public safety, protect the environment, respond to natural and man-made disasters, improve public health and serve those in need.

 During this year-long program, participants are challenged through a combination of innovative classroom sessions and hands-on, skill-building projects.
 EIG will take your leadership to the next level and build the essential leadership capabilities you need to drive results in your agency.